bwurr/clearpoint/README.md

 3: Have been able to open the backend project using visual studio via iis express and can interact with the swagger page and the service directly

+4: The port for the service running locally is different to that in the pdf provided by clearpoint.
+This can be configured in the baseUrl property found in cypress.config.ts

 --------------------------------------------------------
 Test Process
 1: Using cypress api create the base project, add to git, create the first test file